byzebib/INF1340-SpotifyAnalysis/README.md

 **arianagrande_spotify.csv** - CSV file that was created using the code from the *Ariana Grande Spotify* file.
 This CSV files includes information on each song that was in the original Spotify playlist

+**arianagrande_analysis** - includes the clean up of the data from the CSV file and an analysis of Ariana Grande's discography

 **Ariana Grande K-Means Recommendation** - includes the data analysis of Ariana Grande's discography using the k-means method

 **Betye Stream** - includes the code used to pull Bethlehem's spotify streaming history and the corresponding information for each song that was pulled